lstrojny/php-cld/README.md

-# PHP bindings for Chromium Language Detector
+# PHP Bindings for Chromium Compact Language Detector (CCLD)

 This small extension provides bindings to use the Chromium Compact Language Detector (http://code.google.com/p/chromium-compact-language-detector/) in PHP.